cucla/Basics/Stack/Cplusplus_Stack/README.md

   <li>array&emsp;&emsp;fast random access; cannot add or remove elements</li>
   <li>string&emsp;&emsp;fast random access; inserting/deleting other than at the back may be slow</li>
 </ul>
-The stack adaptor takes an existing sequential container type (other than array or forward_list) and makes it act like a stack.
+<br>The stack adaptor takes an existing sequential container type (other than array or forward_list) and makes it act like a stack.